-The client, acting on behalf of the requesting party, uses the authorization server's UMA Grant Flow to acquire an RPT (Requesting party token), which is a token unique to the requesting party, client, authorization server, resource server, and resource owner.
-The requesting party and the resource owner can interact with their applications at any time they want.
-In some cases, the requesting party and the resource owner may be the same entity.
+The client, acting on behalf of the requesting party, uses the authorization server's UMA Grant Flow to acquire an RPT, which is a token unique to the requesting party, client, authorization server, resource server, and resource owner.
+The requesting party and the resource owner can interact with their applications at any time they want .
 This interaction allows for party-to-party data sharing and access authorization delegation.
 The resource owner can grant consent by policy using the authorization server, rather than issue a token at runtime; thus, allowing for the asynchronous granting of consent.